Pincer-org/Pincer/docs/PYPI.md

 An asynchronous Python API wrapper meant to replace discord.py

-## The package is currently within the planning phase
+## The package is currently within the pre-alpha phase

 ## 📌 Links